 - Tier II – Registration required for 25 years, with no chance for early removal

 - Tier III – Registration required for life.
-If the offender was convicted as a juvenile, he/she may seek removal from the registry after 25 years.
-If the offender was convicted as an adult, he/she cannot be removed from the registry.
+If the convicted individual was convicted as a juvenile, he/she may seek removal from the registry after 25 years.
+If the convicted individual was convicted as an adult, he/she cannot be removed from the registry.

 Penalties of Failing to Register

-If the offender fails to register or provides false information and was originally convicted of murder or a violent sex offense, he/she is guilty of a class six felony.
+If the convicted individual fails to register or provides false information and was originally convicted of murder or a violent sex offense, he/she is guilty of a class six felony.
 Subsequent offenses are a class five felony, which may result in punishments which include one to ten years in prison and a fine of up to $2,500.00.
-If an offender is charged with failure to register as a sex offender, his/her rights can be seriously affected.
+If the individual is charged with failure to register as a sex offender, his/her rights can be seriously affected.

-The state of Virginia allows for some non-violent sex offenders to remove their names from the registry after a period of fifteen years.
-To petition for removal, the offender must:
+The state of Virginia allows for some non-violent carnal knowledge felons to remove their names from the registry after a period of fifteen years.
+To petition for removal, the individual must:

 - Complete all court-demanded counseling and treatment;